BR0kEN-/deploy-revision/README.md

 # The order of commands for execution will looks like (only in case if current code version is lower than defined):
 # - For "lush_website_at" environment:
-#   - drush cc all - will be removed because we have "drush updb".
+#   - drush cc all - will be removed because we have "drush updb" (if logic like in "filter()" below will be implemented).
 #   - drush cc drush
 #   - print bla bla
 #   - drush updb